Acute Leukemia with a Focus on WHO Classification (Online CE Course)

 Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
 This course is also appropriate for MLS and MLT students and pathology residents.

-Author Information: Margaret Reinhart, MS, MLS(ASCP) is senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia PA and was the MLS Program Director of Medical Laboratory Science from 1990 - January 2020.
-She currently teaches hematology, clinical immunology, parasitology, and other related courses.
-She is also adjunct MLS instructor in Hematology at Pennsylvania Hospital (University of Pennsylvania Hospital System), Philadelphia PA.
-She holds a Masters Degree in Biology and in Health Care Administration.
+Author Information: Margaret Reinhart, MS, MLS(ASCP) serves as Senior Lecturer Emerita in Biological Sciences at Saint Joseph's University (formerly University of the Sciences) in Philadelphia, PA, and served as Program Director of Medical Laboratory Science from 1990 to 2020.
+She also taught hematology, clinical immunology, parasitology, and other related courses.
+She is currently an adjunct medical laboratory science instructor at Pennsylvania Hospital in Philadelphia, PA.
+She holds a master's degree in biology and in health care administration.

 Reviewer Information: Joshua J. Cannon, MS, MLS(ASCP)CMSHCM received his Bachelor of Science and Master of Science in Medical Laboratory Science from Thomas Jefferson University in Philadelphia, PA.
 He holds Medical Laboratory Scientist and Specialist in Hematology certifications through the ASCP Board of Certification.
 He was a professor at Thomas Jefferson University for seven years before transitioning into his current role as Education Developer at MediaLab.
 His areas of expertise and professional passions include clinical hematology and interprofessional education.